bifurcation/perc-wg/double/draft-ietf-perc-double.md

   the OHB.

-* If the Media Distributor resets a parameter to its original value, it MAY drop it from the OHB as long as there are no other header extensions following the OHB.
-Note that this might result in a decrease in the size of the OHB.
-It is also possible for the Media Distributor to remove the OHB entirely if all parameters in the RTP header are reset to their original values and no other header extensions follow the OHB.
-If the OHB is removed and no other extension is present, the X bit in the RTP header MUST be set to 0.
+* If the Media Distributor resets a parameter to its original value, it MAY drop it from the OHB.
+Note that this will result in a decrease in the size of the OHB.

-* The Media Distributor MUST NOT delete any header extensions before the OHB, but MAY add, delete, or modify any that follow the OHB.
+* The Media Distributor MUST NOT change any header fields whose values cannot be reflected in the OHB, or make any modifications to E2E-protected extension data.
+Such modifications will cause the inner transform's integrity check to fail at the receiver.
+The Media Distributor MAY add, delete, or modify any extension data that are not E2E protected.

-    * If the Media Distributor adds any header extensions, it must append them and it must maintain the order of the original header extensions in the [@!RFC5285] block.

-    * If the Media Distributor appends header extensions, then it MUST add the OHB header extension (if not present), even if the OHB merely replicates the original header field values, and append the new extensions following the OHB.
-The OHB serves as a demarcation point between original RTP header extensions introduced by the endpoint and those introduced by a Media Distributor.

-* The Media Distributor MAY modify any header extension appearing after the OHB, but MUST NOT modify header extensions that are present before the OHB.
+* Append the updated OHB to the outer plaintext.

+* Encrypt with the outer cryptographic transform, with the following inputs.
+  This computation produces the outer ciphertext and inner tag.
+  * AAD: The RTP header as modified
+  * Plaintext: The outer plaintext

+* Return an SRTP packet with the following contents:
+  * Header: The header of the original packet
+  * Payload: The outer ciphertext
+  * Tag: The outer tag

 * Apply the cryptographic transform to the packet.
 If the RTP Sequence Number has been modified, SRTP processing happens as defined in SRTP and will end up using the new Sequence Number.
-If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.

 ## Decrypting a Packet